Leica V-LUX 4 vs Panasonic G9

 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the V-LUX 4 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic G9 (unlike the V-LUX 4) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the V-LUX 4 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the V-LUX 4 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the V-LUX 4 was succeeded by the Leica V-LUX Typ 114.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.
+Further information on the features and operation of the V-LUX 4 and G9 can be found, respectively, in the Leica V-LUX 4 Manual (free pdf) or the online Panasonic G9 Manual.

 So how do things add up?
 Is there a clear favorite between the Leica V-LUX 4 and the Panasonic G9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.